lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 *print(type(tenant))
 ```

+???

+[READ THE COMMENT IN THE CODE]

 --

-.box[🙋 Are tenants always represented by a **tenant model**?]
+.box[🙋 Are tenants always represented by a **model**?]

+???

+[READ QUESTION]

+Not necessarily, you might want to have tenants that are less dynamic in nature, such as a blog site, or the help center.

 --

 .box[💡 Tenants might require a higher abstraction]

 ???

-Here we'll have to explain that an instance of a model might not be sufficient.
+Be advised!
+[READ NUGGET]

 ---